arieltraver/rusty_locks/README.md

 ##### Limitations:
 * Our word calculator can only work on one single text file at a time.
-If called on .subsequent files, no aggregate word frequency table will be printed.
+If called on subsequent files, no aggregate word frequency table will be printed.
 * Our calculator finds words by splitting by whitespace, so these "words" may be not be valid words.
 Our accurrancy and meaningfulness depend heavily on the text file.